Board of Directors

 Ron brings communitarian ideals to his work developing food system ventures to support the equitable and sustainable food movement as the owner of Alchemy.
 Through Alchemy, he is beginning to consult on local food system projects and manages a community space called SILO in Makers Quarter, a developing neighborhood in the East Village.
 Ron co-created the Scratch Culinary Education program to train students and school-food-service personnel scratch cooking methods via after school cooking classes and interactive training sessions.
 In early 2015, Ron and his partners sold Alchemy Restaurant Group, whose focus was on their flagship restaurant, catering and retail food line, to focus on regional food system issues.
 During the past decade Ron has been a board adviser, member or officer to several non-profits in San Diego.
 Among them are the Front Burner Fund, Phoenix Foods USA, the San Diego Food System Alliance, the Farm to School Task Force, the San Diego Urban Rural Roundtable, and the South Park Business Group.
 Ron has received several honors, including mention in San Diego Metropolitan Magazine's 40-under-40 list in 2011 and recognized by the Community Health Improvement Partners as a Cross Sector Business Leader for 2014.

 Jen's professional experience includes working extensively with not-for-profit organizations and private companies.
 She has significant experience with OMB Circular A-133 requirements and other grant compliance requirements at the federal and state level, and has created and implemented audit procedures specifically for the conduct of these audits.
 She has also trained staff, clients, and Boards of Directors on financial and compliance requirements.
 She has worked closely with nonprofit organizations and philanthropists providing assistance with overall grant-making and education activities.
-Prior to joining the La Jolla Institute in 2014, she was the Controller at Episcopal Community Services, a California non-profit civic and social organization with $24M in revenues.
+Prior to joining the La Jolla Institute for Allergy and Immunology in 2014, she was the Controller at Episcopal Community Services, a California non-profit civic and social organization with $24M in revenues.
 She also previously served as Manager at Leaf & Cole, LLP, a San Diego CPA and consulting services firm, from 2011 to 2014.

 A licensed Certified Public Accountant since 2003, Jen received a B.S. in Accounting from San Diego State University.
 She serves the local community as a Member of the American Cancer Society’s Making Strides Against Breast Cancer Champion’s Committee; Treasurer of the Board of Directors of Dreams for Change, a San Diego nonprofit organization; Member of the Board of Directors and Finance Committee of the San Diego Police Foundation Audit Committee Member of Harmonium, Inc., a 501(c)(3) organization in San Diego; and graduate of LEAD San Diego, a leadership and civic engagement organization.